 printers and is created by Chris Rutkowski.
 (50)

-The first Apple and TRS 80 clones appear on the market.
-Apples takes draconian measures against cloning manufacturers.
+first Apple and TRS 80 clones appear on the market.
+Apples takes draconian measures

 But TI is looking for another killing machine